-networks that connect with all individuals, groups, or organizations associated with coastal and ocean issues, especially those who might otherwise be excluded or marginalized, to create sustainable solutions.
+networks that connect with all individuals, groups, or organizations associated with coastal and ocean issues, especially those who might otherwise not participate in management discussions, to create sustainable solutions.

-Inclusivity-Proactively engage with individuals, groups, and organizations throughout the areas we work, ensuring that differences in identities, cultures, communities and capacities are honored and respected.
+Engagement-Actively collaborate with individuals, groups, and organizations in the areas we work, ensuring that all needs and perspectives are acknowledged and considered.